belcurv/medium/modular_js_2.md

 }
 ```

 The above CSS positions, sizes and anchors the image on the page, and sets the opacity of the containing `<div>` to `0` - meaning it will be invisible.
-Refer to our module's `render()` function above - it _fades-in_ the background by changing the element's opacity after appending the image to the containing element.
+The `<div>` begins life invisible so that our module's `render()` function can _fade-in_ the background feature using a CSS opacity transition.

-> Remember to _namespace_ each selector in your module stylesheets.
-This is so you don't accidentally override some other stylesheet's rule.
-For example, above we only target our `#backgrounds` element and its child elements: `#backgrounds > img`.
-You might have other modules with images, and we wouldn't want our background image's rules to affect them.
-Namespacing selectors to each feature or module will help prevent this.
+> It's a good idea to _namespace_ each selector in your module stylesheets.
+Otherwise you may  accidentally override some other stylesheet's rules.
+For example, above we always include our feature's selector when referring to any child elements: `#backgrounds > img`.
+We might have other modules with images, and we wouldn't want our background feature's rules to affect them.

-And with that, the backgrounds feature is done!
-The other modules follow similar patterns.
+That wraps up the random background feature  -  not too bad, right?
+The other modules follow a similar pattern.

 ###Greeting Feature

-What does this module need to do?
+Define the module's requirements  -  this module needs to:

 1.  cache DOM elements,

 2.  determine the time of day,

 3.  craft a greeting based on the time of day,

-4. render the greeting to the DOM, and
+4.  render the greeting to our view, and

-5. initialize itself
+5.  provide us some way to initialize it.

 We'll add a random name picker for fun.
 Create new file `greeting.js` in your `/src/js/` folder: